mondo989/serverMaestro/README.md

 # serverMaestro

-`serverMaestro` is a Telegram bot-powered automation system designed to remotely control and manage projects on a macOS system.
-It combines Telegram's Bot API and desktop automation to perform a range of commands, from starting servers to updating projects via git.
+`serverMaestro` is a Telegram bot-powered automation system built for remote management of projects and servers on macOS.
+It leverages the Telegram Bot API for command execution, nut.js for desktop automation, Vosk for speech recognition, and Mimic3 TTS for voice feedback.
+With integrated Git management and custom automation scripts, serverMaestro simplifies tasks like starting servers, updating projects via Git, and automating media playback (e.g., YouTube) for alarms or notifications.
+## Features

 ## Features